o3de/o3de.org/content/docs/user-guide/engine/cvars.md

 **To create a console variable**

-1. In your code editor, open the `Code\GameSDK\GameDll\GameCVars.h` file, which declares all game\-specific CVars.
+1. In your code editor, open the `Code\GameSDK\GameDll\GameCVars.h` file, which declares all game-specific CVars.

 1. Locate the `SCVars` struct.
 Inside the struct, declare a new variable, as in the following example.